RenRenJuan/Green-Travel-Carbon-App/README.md

 - An Expo version of exactly the same functionality as the original 2011 app slightly enhanced except it's a completed and x-platform app.

-  The first replacement on play and first version on app store will be this expo build.

-  This version will be maintained but the binaries will be available [here](https://sameboat.live/sb-app) after 2.1 replaces it on the app stores.
+  This first replacement on play and first version on app store using an expo build will be maintained but the binaries will be available [here](https://sameboat.live/sb-app) after 2.1 replaces it on the app stores.

 ## 2.n.m